apache/openwhisk/docs/actions-update.md

 Already existing actions of the changed runtime kind will immediately use the new container image when the invoker creates a new action container.

-Apparently, this approach should only be used if existing actions do not break with the new container image.
+Obviously, this approach should only be used if existing actions do not break with the new container image.
 If a new container image is supposed to break existing actions, introduce a new runtime kind.

 ### Removing runtimes

 Follow these steps to remove a particular runtime kind under the assumption that actions with the runtime kind exist in the system.
-Apparently, it makes sense to wait some time between accomplishing these steps to give action owners time to react.
+Clearly, the steps below should be spaced out in time to give action owners time to react.

 1. Deprecate the runtime kind by setting `"deprecated": true` in the [runtimes manifest](actions-new.md#the-runtimes-manifest).
 This setting prevents that new actions can be created with the deprecated action kind.
 In addition, existing actions cannot be changed to the deprecated action kind any more.
 2. Ask owners of existing actions with runtime kind to be removed to update their actions to a different action kind.
 3. Create an automated process that identifies all actions with the runtime kind to be removed in the system's action artifact store.
 Either automatically remove these actions or change to a different runtime kind.
-4. Once the system's action artifact store does no more contain actions with the runtime kind to be removed, remove the runtime kind from the [runtimes manifest](actions-new.md#the-runtimes-manifest).
+4. Once the system's action artifact store does not contain actions with the runtime kind to be removed, remove the runtime kind from the [runtimes manifest](actions-new.md#the-runtimes-manifest).
 5. TODO - is this correct?: Remove the runtime kind from the list of known kinds in the `ActionExec` object of the [controller API's Swagger definition](../core/controller/src/main/resources/apiv1swagger.json).

-If you remove a runtime kind from the [runtimes manifest](actions-new.md#the-runtimes-manifest), all actions that still use the removed runtime kind can no more be read from the system's action artifact store and thus, can no more be read, updated, deleted or invoked.
+If you remove a runtime kind from the [runtimes manifest](actions-new.md#the-runtimes-manifest), all actions that still use the removed runtime kind can no more be read from the system's action artifact store and thus, can no longer be read, updated, deleted or invoked.

 If the system's action artifact store does not contain any action with the runtime kind to be removed, there is no need for the deprecation and migration steps.